-I am an experienced UKCP registered Psychotherapist and MBACP Senior Accredited Counselor, with 20 years experience in both the NHS and the private sector, working with individuals, couples and families.
+I am an experienced UKCP registered Psychotherapist and MBACP Senior Accredited Counselor, with over 20 years experience in both the NHS and the private sector, working with individuals, couples and families.
 I currently run City & East Therapy Practice from 2 locations in East London, do have a look at my web-site.

 I work within the existential tradition, which takes a philosophical approach to psychotherapy and counseling, aiming to help people live more deliberately and purposefully in their lives.
 Existential therapy will help clarify your understanding of yourself and your life circumstances.
 It may also assist you through a specific life crisis and in becoming better at handling difficult relationships.
 You can be helped to improve interpersonal relationships, or to discover effective ways of dealing with psychological and emotional problems.
 You can achieve strong, life-changing results that will impact decisively on your future, both at work and in your personal life.

 The emphasis throughout our work is on you and how you see and experience the world.
 You will have an opportunity to tell your story and gradually come to a more satisfactory interpretation of your current predicaments until you find a way through them.
 The objective is for you to become more honest with yourself and more in tune with both your limitations and possibilities.
 By paying attention to what is of most concern to you personally we will aim to bring your life back into harmony with your aspirations so that you become more able to live your life to the full.
 This means understanding where you are at before establishing where you want to go and how you might get there.